Maxwuxi/ICTTA/README.md

 We thank the authors of TENT and CTTA for their foundational work.

 Dataset credits: CIFAR10-C and ImageNet-C from Hendrycks & Dietterich (2019).

-Contact: For questions or feedback, email Wuxi Ma or Hao Yang.
+For questions regarding the code, please contact yanghao@nudt.edu.cn.